-As the gorilla permits are limited, we will allow two days for all of the group to partake.
+As the gorilla permits are limited, we will allow two days for trekking to insure everyone gets their chance.
 Should all permits be available on day 4 we will visit Lake Bunyoni on Day 3.

 Whilst not gorilla trekking, guests have the option to go on a local village walk led by a local guide.
 The forest offers fantastic birding and guest can also choose to spend time searching for the magnificent birds inhabiting the fringe of the forest.